kasandell/hibachi/README.md

 ![Hibachi](hibachi.png)

-**Hibachi** is a Rust library for efficient batched inference with autoregressive (and soon feedforward) models.
+**Hibachi** is a Rust library for efficient batched inference with autoregressive and feedforward models.
 It dynamically groups multiple generation requests into batches, manages tensor operations, and streams results back to clients as they become available.

 ## Key Features